 - Supervise children near bean bags

 So, is polystyrene carcinogenic?
 Not in the form used in bean bag furniture.
-Health organizations agree that EPS poses no risk under ordinary use.
-It's safe for kids, adults, and indoor use when sealed in liners.
+Health organizations agree that EPS poses no meaningful risk under ordinary household use.

-For peace of mind, always choose products from reputable suppliers like Bean Bags R Us, who use tested, certified EPS filler for maximum comfort and safety.
+For peace of mind, choose high-quality products from reputable Australian suppliers that use tested, certified EPS filling in their bean bag chairs.